Gixugif/CDRecording/README.md

 How To Run
 -------------
 You should run 'hourlycdr.py' inside of your shell.
-This will prompt you for l
+This will prompt you for login and date info, and after the program has finished running, the files with the call info will appear inside of the folder.

 Ex.